Performing Access Reviews

 Notes

-- Only Pending reviews can be reassigned.
+- Only Pending reviews that are yet to be signed off can be reassigned.

 - After delegation: